 As a global fighting force, the RAF Regiment must be ready to serve anywhere in the world.
 Combat training is physically and mentally demanding and can take place in the jungles of Belize or the snow plains of the Arctic.
 It’s not a job for the faint-hearted – Gunners need to be fit, active and prepared to endure difficult and demanding situations.

 In addition to providing protection, the RAF Regiment performs a variety of other roles.
-The prestigious Queen’s Colour Squadron carries out ceremonial duties, including guarding Buckingham Palace, and the Regiment is often called on to support UN peacekeeping missions.
+The prestigious Queen’s Colour Squadron carries out ceremonial duties, including guarding Buckingham Palace, and the Regiment is often called on to support AGM peacekeeping missions.
 Gunners can parachute into areas to enable air operations and the Regiment regularly supports Special Forces operations around the world.

 For more information about the RAF Regiment, go to www.raf.mod.uk/rafregiment.